rollbar/docs/tools/jira.md

 Congratulations!
 You have now integrated Rollbar with your JIRA account.
 Events from Rollbar will automatically create Issues on your JIRA Projects.
 If you want, you can customize the default rules by editing, adding, or deleting them.

+### View Rollbar info in JIRA
+By adding the [Rollbar for JIRA](https://marketplace.atlassian.com/plugins/com.rollbar.jira/cloud/overview) add-on to your JIRA, you can view Rollbar error data in the corresponding JIRA issues.